carolzhou/multiPhATE/README.md

 THIS CODE IS COVERED BY THE BSD LICENSE.
 SEE INCLUDED FILE BSD-3.pdf FOR DETAILS.

+####NOTE TO REVIEWERS:
-NOTE to reviewers: We have detected an issue with PHANOTATE/fastpath.
+We have detected an issue with PHANOTATE/fastpath.
 There appears to be a system-dependent problem in compiling fastpath, which disables PHANOTATE.
 This error occurs on some systems but not others.
 If running multiPhate.py yields an error message "IndexError: list index out of range" in phate_geneCallPhage.py, line 216, please disable phanotate in your multiPhate.config file (phanotate_calls='false', and gene_caller='\<your choice other than phanotate\>'), and continue evaluating multiPhATE without PHANOTATE for the time being.
 When this issue has been resolved we will upload a patched code and will delete this message from the README.
 Thank you.

 ###ABOUT THE MULTI-PHATE PIPELINE DRIVER